 6. Garlic May Prevent Cancer

-Garlic has shown effective results in research studies on cases of cancer such as lung cancer, prostate cancer and breast cancer.
+Garlic has shown effective results in research studies on cases of cancer such as lung cancer, prostate cancer, and breast cancer.
 It was seen during a study conducted in China that those with intake of raw garlic twice a week had a 44 percent lower risk of developing lung cancer.
-The research also concluded that garlic ma potentially serve as a ‘chemopreventive agent for lung cancer’.
-21
+The research also concluded that garlic may potentially serve as a ‘chemopreventive agent for lung cancer’.21

 7. Garlic Found Effective In Common Cold

 Research has noted that garlic boosts the immune system and its daily consumption lowers the chances of developing cold and flu.
 A study conducted for 12 weeks came to the conclusion that the group of clients consuming garlic were less likely to get cold and recovered faster if infected with common cold.24

 Another study found that a high amount of garlic extract (2.56 grams per day) in the diet may enhance immune cell function, reduce the severity of cold and flu, and reduce the number of sick days with cold or flu by 61%.25

 READ MORE: How To Fight The Flu With Ayurveda

 8. Garlic May Help You Overcome Erectile Dysfunction

 Erectile dysfunction or impotence is one of today’s most serious lifestyle and stress related diseases.
 Ayurveda offers natural remedies with proven efficacy for treatment of erectile dysfunction.
 Garlic is one of them, used traditionally to enhance sexual power.
 26